Skip to content

 • Used in: action definitions (URI, headers, CLI commands)

-• Declared as requirements: env: in frontmatter
+• Declared as requirements: requires: in app frontmatter

 The two variable types serve different moments in the workflow.